 - Eat cooked whole grains with cooked vegetables.

 The rules and recommendations for dinner salad are almost the same as the lunch salad above in this article.
-Dinner salad also consists of vegetables, fresh green herbs and healing legumes.
+Dinner salad also consists of vegetables, fresh green herbs, healing legumes and soaked almonds and walnuts.

 Recommended Time: 6:00 PM.